microsoft/microsoft-ui-xaml/dev/NavigationView/docs/NavigationViewItem.md

 Each individual NavigationViewItem is responsible for rendering its own menu items, in the case of hierarchical NavigationView.

-In the case of PaneDisplayMode `Top`, the hierarchical NavigationViewItems will get rendered inside a MenuFlyout.
+In the case of PaneDisplayMode `Top` and `LeftCompact`, the hierarchical NavigationViewItems will get rendered inside a MenuFlyout.
 In the case of display mode left, the items are being rendered through an ItemsRepeater.

 The template of the NavigationViewItem consist of the following parts: